aws-samples/aws-cloudformation-workshops/workshop_1/README.md

 - __6.13__ Remove the entire Parameters section including the **Parameters** line as well as the entire definition of **DbRootPassword**.

-- __6.14__ Insert the entire contents of the Random.yanl file into the LampParent.yaml file just below the **Resources:** line.
+- __6.14__ Insert the entire contents of the Random.yaml file into the LampParent.yaml file just below the **Resources:** line.
 Close the Random.yaml file.

 - __6.15__ Locate the LampStack resource definition in the LampParent.yaml file.